This post may contain affiliate links. Please read my disclosure policy.

 - Using a mandolin or knife, slice the potato into 1/4 inch slices.
 Slice the cooked corned beef thin and set aside.
 Slice the shallots and Brussels sprouts thin and set aside.

 - In a large saucepan add the sliced potato and cover with milk and butter.
 Bring to a boil, lower heat and simmer 8 minutes.
 Turn off heat and allow to cool, enough to handle.
 Reserve the milk and butter, set aside.

 - Layer the potato then the corned beef slices, shallots and Brussels sprouts.
 Repeat again using all ingredients.

 - Whisk the flour into the milk and pour milk over all and top with Parmesan cheese.
 Bake for 50 minutes.
 Top will be a deep, crispy brown.
-Allow to cool at least 15 minutes before slicing to set and serve.
+Allow to cool at least 15 minutes before slicing to serve.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.